sebastienros/parlot/README.md

 This benchmark was taken from the Pidgin repository and demonstrates how to perform simple JSON document parsing.
 It exercises the parsers with different kinds of documents.
 Pidgin, Sprache, Superpower and Parlot are compared.
 The programming models are all based on parser combinator, hence are easy to understand.

 The results show that Sprache and Superpower are the slowest and most allocating ones.
-Parlot provides again the best performance in all scenarios.
-The allocations of Parlot are also better or equivalent to the one of Pidgin.
+Parlot provides again the best performance in all scenarios, being at least 2 times faster than the second fastest.
+The allocations of Parlot are also better or equivalent to the ones of Pidgin.

 ```
 BenchmarkDotNet=v0.12.1, OS=Windows 10.0.19042